-Validation means documented proof that something is doing what is expected of it.
+Validation means documented proof that a device or system is working in the way it is expected to.
 Validation is therefore an integral part of every QM system.
 The different specialization of validation and IT experts often leads to multiple documentation efforts with superfluous, lengthy content.

 Therefore a project accompanying validation is much more efficient than a retrospective validation.
 A meaningful documentation and test structure according to the "V-model" according to GAMP (Good Automated Manufacturing Practise) can bring these requirements together.

 Although validation is often regarded as an annoying duty, it can - if well planned and carried out - provide valuable benefits, e.g.:

 - better understanding of processes through detailed planning